a1lep/delivery-application/README.md

 -   Custom [RequestException](src/main/java/fujitsu/delivery/application/exception/RequestException.java) is used to handle application-specific errors.
 -   [ErrorCode](src/main/java/fujitsu/delivery/application/exception/ErrorCode.java) enum defines various error codes.
 -   Errors such as `CITY_NOT_SUPPORTED` and `WEATHER_NOT_SUPPORTED_FOR_VEHICLE` are handled.

-## Getting Started

-1. Clone the repository.
-2. Configure the database connection in `application.properties`.
-3. Build the project using Maven or Gradle.
-4. Run the `DeliveryApplication` class.
-5. Access the API endpoints using a REST client (e.g., Postman).

-## Dependencies

--   Spring Boot
--   Lombok
--   Jackson XML
--   Spring JDBC
--   H2
--   RestTemplate

-## Database Setup (H2)

-The project uses an H2 in-memory database.
-The database schema and initial data are defined in [init.sql](src/main/resources/init.sql).
-To initialize the database, ensure that the `init.sql` file is executed when the application starts.
-The application is configured to automatically run these scripts against the H2 database.

 ## Improvements